Why study this course

 What you will study

-In this module students will examine the diverse roles played by musicians of today in contemporary societies; the ways in which music influences and is influenced by society and the opportunities for the music professional to encourage musical activities within communities and enhance wellbeing.
+In this module you will examine the diverse roles played by musicians of today in contemporary societies; the ways in which music influences and is influenced by society and the opportunities for the music professional to encourage musical activities within communities and enhance wellbeing.
+You will be introduced to the diverse roles occupied by musicians and their collaborators in societies from the past to the present both globally and locally.
+You will be encouraged to engage with the musical lives of others while considering the contemporary opportunities afforded by a degree in the field of music.

 This module builds on the skills developed in the Performance Techniques module at Level 4.
 The appropriate and effective application of individual musicianship within ensemble contexts is central to this module.
-Students will undertake to prepare a whole group vocal ensemble performance and plan and prepare a smaller-scale instrumental or vocal ensemble performance.
+You will undertake to prepare a whole group vocal ensemble performance and plan and prepare a smaller-scale instrumental or vocal ensemble performance.
+Through practical whole-group performance workshops, you will continue to develop your personal aural skills, fluency in sight-singing and vocal ensemble singing technique whilst further enhancing your skills in co-ordination, vocal blend and rehearsal techniques with other musicians.
+Your progress will be monitored through formative feedback in sessions.
+Small instrumental/vocal ensembles will be devised in conjunction with tutors and mentored in the the whole-group performance workshops.

-This module introduces students to how Music is incorporated into the wide world of Education.
-Students will focus on the use of music to facilitate learning within educational, social and developmental settings from birth to GCSE and develop an understanding of how music is incorporated at each stage of development and the social and academic implications.
+This module introduces you to how Music is incorporated into the wide world of Education.
+You will focus on the use of music to facilitate learning within educational, social and developmental settings from birth to GCSE and develop an understanding of how music is incorporated at each stage of development and the social and academic implications.

-In this module students will research the diverse practical, aural and written approaches employed by musicians across the world, together with an exploration of the associated cultural and societal contexts.
+In this module you will research the diverse practical, aural and written approaches employed by musicians across the world, together with an exploration of the associated cultural and societal contexts.
 Cross-cultural influences will be assessed in both Western and Non-Western musical cultures.
 Ethnomusicology – its history, controversies, current concerns and perspectives will also be considered.
+A set of Taiko and Djembe drums and Steel Pans are used in practical music-making sessions.

-This module provides students with an experience of the world of work in the form of a placement.
-It enables students to apply their developing knowledge and skills in a real-life context offering them a valuable experience to draw on when they present themselves to employers or apply for further study upon graduation.
-In consultation with their tutor, students will be able to choose a placement of particular interest, for example in music in education, music in the church, music performance, or the music business e.g. events managing or publishing.
+This module provides you with an experience of the world of work in the form of a placement.
+It enables you to apply your developing knowledge and skills in a real-life context offering you a valuable experience to draw on when you present yourself to employers or apply for further study upon graduation.
+In consultation with your tutor, you will be required to undertake a placement of particular interest, for example in music in education, music in the church, music performance, or the music business e.g. events managing or publishing.
+Teaching and learning will be through lectures and supervision during the placement period.
+You will plan for, undertake and reflect on your experience in the work-related setting.

-In this module, Keyboard skills will be developed through technical exercises including scales and arpeggios; sight-reading strategies; investigating the interpretion of a variety of notations (such as standard piano writing, chord symbols, lead sheets and vocal/conductor scores); chord voicing in various musical styles in semi-improvised accompaniments and using the keyboard to demonstrate musical features in teaching.
+In this module, Keyboard skills will be developed through technical exercises including scales and arpeggios; sight-reading strategies; investigating the interpretation of a variety of notations (such as standard piano writing, chord symbols, lead sheets and vocal/conductor scores); chord voicing in various musical styles in semi-improvised accompaniments and using the keyboard to demonstrate musical features in teaching.
+The music-notation software and music theory/analysis skills introduced at Level 4 will be further developed in the study of specific notational and arrangement techniques for keyboard instruments.
+Teaching will be through a variety of learning contexts, such as one-to one tutorial support, lectures and practical group workshop sessions.

 This module explores ways in which music and another activity, topic or genre in the arts and humanities can lead to an innovative collaboration.
 The choice of project will reflect the growing autonomy of students at Level 6 and may result in the creation of an original artwork, a piece of research or a strategy or concept.
 Collaborations may be with subjects including SENI, Drama, Theology, Sociology and Psychology, or in other work-based contexts.
-Students, in consultation with the module tutor, will formulate a project outline.
+You, in consultation with the module tutor, will formulate a project outline.
 The progress of the project will be supervised by the module tutor but may, where appropriate, include requests for input from BGU academic staff in other subjects or external agencies.
+Teaching and learning will be through lectures and tutorials and the nature of the coursework submitted will reflect the choice of project.

 The musical performance as a well-prepared, imaginative, thought-provoking, challenging and entertaining event is at the heart of this module.
-The skills, knowledge and understanding of performance acquired in Levels 4 and 5 are harnessed and developed further allied with greater student autonomy in decision making.
-Students, in consultation with tutors and undertaking a variety of roles will undertake to plan and prepare a whole group vocal ensemble performance and plan and prepare a smaller-scale instrumental or vocal ensemble performance.
-They will develop further their critical aural skills, fluency in sight-singing and vocal ensemble singing technique, skills in co-ordination, vocal blend and rehearsal techniques with other musicians.
+The skills, knowledge and understanding of performance acquired in Levels 4 and 5 are harnessed and developed further allied with greater student autonomy in decision-making.
+You, in consultation with tutors and undertaking a variety of roles will undertake to plan and prepare a whole group vocal ensemble performance and plan and prepare a solo instrumental or vocal performance.
+You will develop further their critical aural skills, fluency in sight-singing and vocal ensemble singing technique, skills in co-ordination, vocal blend and rehearsal techniques with other musicians.
+A range of learning and teaching formats will be employed and students’ progress will be monitored through formative feedback in sessions.

-This module provides an opportunity for students to build upon and apply the key intellectual, transferable and practical skills gained at Levels 4 and 5 to an appropriate independent study of their choice in the form of a dissertation and composition portfolio.
+This module provides an opportunity for you to build upon and apply the key intellectual, transferable and practical skills gained at Levels 4 and 5 to an appropriate independent study of your choice in the form of a dissertation and composition portfolio.
 The balance between these two elements, and the form of the portfolio will reflect the nature of the chosen study.

 You will normally need 96-112 UCAS tariff points (from a maximum of four Advanced Level qualifications).
 We welcome a range of qualifications that meet this requirement, such as A/AS Levels, BTEC, Access Courses, International Baccalaureate (IB), Cambridge Pre-U, Extended Project etc.